On Structured-Closed-Loop versus Structured-Controller Design: the Case of Relative Measurement Feedback: Conclusion

 The entire system $G$ can then be realized as

 where the dashed lines represent the partitioning of inputs, outputs and states according to site index.
 It is clear that $A$ and $C$ are block diagonal, and therefore $A,C\in\cS(\cA)$ trivially.
 The matrices $B$ and $D$ have a block structure such that the $ij$'th block is zero if $\cA_{ij}=0$, i.e. $B,D\in\cS(\cA)$.
 Thus the realization $(A,B,C,D)$ is $\cA$-structured.

-Note that if the $D$ matrix is block diagonal, then both $C$ and $D$ are block diagonal, and the above system is thus also network-realizable.
-Note that a similar construction to the above can alternatively yield a block-diagonal $B$ matrix if we begin by realizing each column of $G$ rather than each row.
+Note that if $D(K) = D_K$ is block diagonal, then the above is a network-realization.

+A similar construction can alternatively yield a block-diagonal $B$ matrix if we begin by realizing each column of $G$ rather than each row.
-The converse does not hold, as demonstrated by the following example.
-Let and define $G = \left[ \right],$ with $A:= \left[ \right].$ Then $G$ is structured-realizable (also network-realizable), but a direct calculation shows that $G (s)= I(sI-A)^{-1}I$ is not TF-structured with respect to $\cA$.